 Mariachi Plaza in Boyle Heights

 In the first half of the 20th century, Boyle Heights was an ethnically diverse gateway to LA for recent immigrants mainly from East Asia (mainly Japan), Eastern Europe (mainly Armenia and Russia) and Latin America (mostly Mexico).
 In the northwest, there's the neighborhood of Brooklyn Heights which was mainly Jewish and its Breed Street Shul is the oldest synagogue on the west coast.
 The neighborhood of Arroyo Seco (not to be confused with the region of Northeast LA) in the Flats was home to one of the nation's most notorious slums until the 1940s.
 To read more about Boyle Heights, click here.

 City Terrace's land was bought by five men: Edward M. Fowler, John B. Miller, John E. Fishburn, R.I.
 Rogers, and Walter G. Van Pelt who lent their names to Fowler Street, Miller Avenue, Fishburn Avenue, Rogers Street, and Van Pelt Avenue.
 It was developed by Walter H. Leimert (the same guy who developed Leimert Park), who mistakenly thought that after modern bridges were built over the Los Angeles River that the city would expand eastward.
-Although most of the signs in the neighborhood are labeled "East Los Angeles," it maintains its own identity, the City Terrace Branch Library and a Burger King (and I'm sure more -- I haven't explored it yet).
+Although most of the signs in the neighborhood are labeled "East Los Angeles," it maintains its own identity and a rich artistic history.
+To read more about City Terrace, click here.